yagpdb-cc/yagpdb-cc/website/docs/fun/qotd/advanced/overview.md

 :::danger

-It is recommended that you either remove `Send Messages` permissions from your server members in your Queue channel, or set a substantial slowmode to prevent users from spamming questions.
+It is recommended that you either remove `Send Messages` permissions from your server members in your Queue channel, or set an appropriate slowmode to prevent users from spamming questions.

 :::